sippohippo/social-media-feed-experiment/README.md

 cd social-media-feed-experiment
 ```

-2. Create a local .env file
+2. Create a local .env file.
+Then open it and insert your local DATABASE_URL and own SECRET_KEY

 ```bash
 touch .env
 ```

-    Then open it and insert your local DATABASE_URL and own SECRET_KEY

 ```
 DATABASE_URL=<db-address-here>